What would you like insured?

 “To be valuable, you have to find solutions, and we’re doing that.
 It’s exciting to create an insurance organization that finds new ways of doing things, making things easier for agents and consumers.”

 Kevin Hogan says his guiding philosophy is to understand frustrations with the status quo and apply modern solutions to long-standing problems.
-To do that successfully, we will source views and opinions from people with different backgrounds, experiences and insights, and apply what we learn to design better process, products and services.
+To do that successfully, he empowers a team approach to sourcing views and opinions from different backgrounds, experiences and insights, and applies what is learned to design better processes, products and services.

 As COO, Kevin Hogan has his eyes on that kind of victory by integrating various strategies from underwriting, product development, risk management, and analytics across the Berkley One organization.